thrivea/public-issue-tracker/.github/ISSUE_TEMPLATE/bug_report.md

+---
-name: 🐛 Bug Report
+name: Bug report
-description: Report something that isn't working as expected
+about: Create a report to help us improve
+title: ''
-labels: [bug]
+labels: ''

-body:

-- type: textarea
-  id: description
-  attributes:
-  label: Describe the bug
-  description: What happened?
-What did you expect to happen?
+assignees: ''

+---

+**Describe the bug**
-  placeholder: A clear and concise description of the problem...
+A clear and concise description of what the bug is.
-  validations:
-  required: true

-- type: textarea
-  id: steps
-  attributes:
-  label: Steps to reproduce
+**To Reproduce**
-  description: Provide a step-by-step guide to reproduce the issue
+Steps to reproduce the behavior:
-  placeholder: |

 1. Go to '...'
-  2. Click on '...'
+2. Click on '....'
-  3. Scroll down to '...'
+3. Scroll down to '....'
 4. See error
-     validations:
-     required: true

-- type: input
-  id: environment
-  attributes:
-  label: Environment
-  description: Device/browser/app version, if applicable
-  placeholder: e.g. Chrome 125 on macOS 14.5

-- type: textarea
-  id: attachments
-  attributes:
-  label: Screenshots or logs
-  description: Drag and drop images or copy logs here
+**Expected behavior**
+A clear and concise description of what you expected to happen.

+**Screenshots**
+If applicable, add screenshots to help explain your problem.

+**Desktop (please complete the following information):**
+ - OS: [e.g. iOS]
+ - Browser [e.g. chrome, safari]
+ - Version [e.g. 22]

+**Smartphone (please complete the following information):**
+ - Device: [e.g. iPhone6]
+ - OS: [e.g. iOS8.1]
+ - Browser [e.g. stock browser, safari]
+ - Version [e.g. 22]

+**Additional context**
+Add any other context about the problem here.